rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-lan-connected-device-types/building-the-service-manager.rst

 allows you to easily connect new network devices to a system.
 See `UPnP Device Architecture 1.1 <http://upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.1.pdf>`__ for full specification details.

-To discover new devices, you first need to subscribe to location events with the correct **search target** for the device.
+To discover new devices, you first need to subscribe to Location Events with the correct **search target** for the device.
 The search target in the below example, **urn:schemas-upnp-org:device:ZonePlayer:1**, is for discovery of a Sonos, but search targets will vary by manufacturer and device.
 For UPnP, this information should be published on documentation for the device, but you may alternatively have to contact the manufacturer directly to obtain it.
-Here is the event subscription:
+Here is the Event subscription:

 .. code-block:: groovy

     subscribe(location, "ssdpTerm.urn:schemas-upnp-org:device:ZonePlayer:1", ssdpHandler)

-This means that any time an SSDP **search response** with a search target of urn:schemas-upnp-org:device:ZonePlayer:1 (e.g. Sonos) is received from a hub in this location, it will fire the ssdpHandler method.
+This means that any time an SSDP **search response** with a search target of urn:schemas-upnp-org:device:ZonePlayer:1 (e.g. Sonos) is received from a Hub in this Location, it will fire the ssdpHandler method.

 Next, you need to send an appropriate discovery command for the desired search target: